 About this Program

 One of the biggest workplace challenges for mammographers is protecting their own musculoskeletal system from injuries during patient positioning.
 Using the ergonomic tools and body mechanic techniques taught in this course, you can learn to protect yourself from workplace injuries.
 Modern mammography equipment is designed with features to reduce mammographer strain.
 Learn to take advantage of the equipment features of different machines.
-You’ll also benefit from learning shoulder, neck and back stretches and core exercises to help prevent injury and relieve pain.
-These exercises and stretches are designed for mammographers and beneficial for all technologists.
+You’ll also benefit from learning shoulder, neck, and back stretches and core exercises to help prevent injury and relieve pain.
+These exercises and stretches are designed for mammographers and are beneficial for all technologists.

 Agenda: